tudorscanner/slate/source/includes/_flights_browseView.md

 ### market

-The market of the user
+The market of the user.
+Examples: UK, US, ES

 `market`